Probing hidden-charm decay properties of $P_c$ states in a molecular scenario: Acknowledgements

 \section{Acknowledgements}

 The authors are very grateful to X. L. Chen and W. Z. Deng for very helpful discussions.
 This project is supported by the National Natural Science Foundation of China under Grants 11575008, 11621131001, 11975033 and 11975165.
+G. J. Wang is also supported by the China Postdoctoral Science foundation No. 2019M660279.
 R. C. is also supported by the National Postdoctoral Program for Innovative Talent.
-This work is partly supported by the China National Funds for Distinguished Young Scientists under Grant No. 11825503 and National Program for Support of Top-notch Young Professionals.
+This work is partly supported by the China National Funds for Distinguished Young Scientists under Grant No. 11825503 and the National Program for Support of Top-notch Young Professionals.

 \begin{appendix}